Prospective Students|Current Students|Alumni & Friends|Visitors|Faculty & Staff

 It will feature classrooms, study and rehearsal spaces, a newsroom and radio station, faculty offices, and four separate theaters—a 450-seat Mainstage Theater, a 225-seat Screening Theater, a 150-seat Horseshoe Theater, and an 80-seat Lab Theater.
 In addition, there will be an Outdoor Amphitheater for outdoor performances and concerts.

-The project is scheduled to be completed in 2017.
+The project, which stated in the fall of 2016, is scheduled to be completed in 2018.

 This project will provide campus-wide accessibility improvements including work at several campus buildings and exterior spaces, such as doors, walkways, signage, and parking lots.
 This Transportation and Accessibility Improvements (TAI) project includes accessibility improvements throughout the campus in support of the college’s ADA/504 Transition Plan.
 The transition plan provide guidance on changes to facilities in order to comply with ADA requirements.